Sailing Hatseflats

 Alloy AOM 2,7 69 80 74 1959 37,167

-Lug rigs are very simple but powerful rigs which require a tight luff for pointing ability and to spill wind in gusts.
-Since the sail is only tied to the yard and boom, the mast must be stiff enough to deal with lots of downhaul tension.
+Lug rigs are deceptively simple rigs which are ideally suited for dinghy cruising.
+However they require a tight luff to point well upwind, to flatten the sail and to spill wind in gusts.
+Since the sail is only tied to the yard and boom, the mast must be stiff to deal with lots of downhaul tension.
+A stiff mast is critically important when sailing upwind with a reefed sail.
 The yard and boom are less critical but should not be too bendy.

 Wooden spars are stiff and look nice but can be too heavy if you must frequently lower and hoist the mast.

-Alloy spars are extremely practical but not everybody likes their looks.
+Alloy spars may be a practical alternative but not everybody likes their looks.

 Off the shelf carbon tubes are light and stiff but come at a price.
 For most lug rigs, old windsurfer masts are not stiff enough to be used as a mast.
 However, the bottom of old windsurfer masts with an IMCS around 30 can be used for yards and booms.